 Barometric pressure is measured by a barometer, which is an instrument that measures atmospheric pressure.
 It is usually measured in millibars (mb) and is expressed as a numerical value.
 For example, a 1000 MB indicates a high-pressure system, and a reading of 980 mb indicates a low-pressure system.

 The average barometric pressure at sea level is about 1013 MB.
-High barometric pressure indicates fair weather, and low barometric pressure indicates lousy weather.
+High barometric pressure indicates fair weather, and low barometric pressure indicates lousy or cold weather.

 A home weather station will also typically measure changes in atmospheric pressure, indicating the current barometric pressure in your area.